FedBo29/Design-of-a-High-Energy-Physics-experiment/simulation/README.md

 In the same root file there is also a second histogram, "heta2".
 It is the Angle distribution of secondary particles.
 After the collision, each secondary particle takes a direction, and it will cross along the detector.
 So, for each event i.e. a collision, for every secondary particle we pick an angle from that distribution.

 In a real particle detector, particles lose energy along the layers.
-In this assignment, the Hypothesis were: -high energy physics, so particles loss very few energy along the beam pipe and the two layers ( see Bethe Block law) -very thin layer (i.e. infinitesimal thickness ) Result: we don't take care about energy loss in this MC, i.e. we don't simulate energy loss.
+In this assignment, the Hypothesis were:
+- high energy physics, so particles loss very few energy along the beam pipe and the two layers ( see Bethe Block law)
+- very thin layer (i.e. infinitesimal thickness )
+Result: we don't take care about energy loss in this MC, i.e. we don't simulate energy loss.

 Crossing in the tracker layer, the particle leaves a signal into the detector.
 That is what we want to do in this process.
 We save the information of the crossing point in the layer in a root file we called with the root class TFile ad the beginning of the main macro, Mysimulation.cpp.